ExistensialReset/flowmosr/ethos/THE_HARM_BOUNDARY_PROTOCOL.md

 ## 5. Panel Selection via Lottery

 - **Pool composition**: All qualified Node members **except those in the immediate Node** of the incident.
-- **Qualification**: All pool members must complete **mandatory brief training** in trauma-informed assessment, conflict-of-interest screening, and bias awareness.
+- **Qualification**: Mandatory brief training (30–60 min e-learning) in trauma-informed assessment, confidentiality, and conflict-of-interest management.
-- **Conflict-of-interest screening**: Candidates with direct relation to the parties are automatically excluded.
+- **Conflict-of-interest screening**: Candidates with direct relation to the parties are automatically excluded via signed digital declaration.
-- **Lottery mechanism**: Independent and auditable (cryptographic RNG or external service); documented with timestamp and seed in auditable register.
+- **Lottery mechanism**: Independent and auditable (cryptographic RNG or external service), documented with timestamp and seed in the auditable register.
 - **Recusal and anonymity**: Panelists may recuse themselves; recusal is logged.
 Individual votes may be anonymized in public reports.
-- **Quorum and supermajority**: Minimum quorum 4 members; supermajority required for veto exceptions.
-- **Rotation**: A member may not be selected more than X times per year (e.g., 2) to distribute responsibility.
+- **Rotation**: A member may not be selected more than **2 times per calendar year**.
-- **Audit**: Lottery process and selections are fully auditable for independent review.
+- **Audit**: All selection and decision logs must be exportable for independent review.

+**Super short operational checklist**:

+- Training: 30–60 min e-learning, mandatory.
+- Conflict-of-interest declaration: digital form before each draw.
+- Verifiable RNG: public seed + log.
+- Recusal: button, logged.
+- Rotation: max 2 selections per year.
+- Audit: exportable logs.

 ---

 ## 6. Evidence Standards

 - **Irreversible measures** require **clear and convincing evidence**.
-- **Interim safety measures** may be enacted on **credible, corroborated information**, but must undergo full independent review within 14 days and meet higher standard before irreversible escalation.
+- **Interim safety measures** may be enacted on **credible, corroborated information**, but must undergo full independent review within 14 days and meet the higher standard before irreversible escalation.
 - All evidence, rationales, and decisions must be **timestamped and logged**.

 ---